logo

 Nothing in Hope Springs was free, and because the miners had little spare money, it meant that most of them went without medical care or an education.

 They provided free school for children until they were thirteen.
-After that, it was for the family to pay.
+After that, it was up to the family to pay.
 With no education, the only job their kids could do was to work down in the mine.

 When Dad had gotten ill, Mum had started working down there just so we could pay the rent.